Ph.D. in Information Science and Technology

 Program Learning Outcomes

-Graduates of the PhD program in Information Science and Technology will demonstrate advanced competencies in both theoretical and methodological approaches to addressing complex information-related issues.
 The interdisciplinary nature of the program ensures that students develop a comprehensive understanding of how information, people, and technology intersect across a wide range of contexts.
 Upon completion, students will have acquired the following key learning outcomes:

 • Expertise in Information Science and Technology Theories and Practices